revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/05-Directives.md

 ---

-2. What are the differences between Component and Directive?
+2.What are the differences between Component and Directive?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)